 What is a Delaware Registered Agent & is it Necessary?

-Accept service of process and other communications directed to the legal entity for which it serves as registered agent and forward same to the legal entity to which the service or communication is directed;
+As soon as they’re appointed, your registered agent must be consistently available in Delaware to receive and act on mailed documents and service of process.
+An agent’s official job, as defined by the Department of State website, is to “accept service of process and other communications directed to the legal entity for which it serves as registered agent and forward same to the legal entity to which the service or communication is directed;”

 What are the Requirements of a Registered Agent?

-- The agent must be an individual resident of the state of Delaware or a corporation authorized for business in Delaware.
+- Be an individual Delaware resident or a corporation authorized to do business in the state.

 Who can be a Registered Agent in Delaware?

 Delaware’s registered agent requirements are pretty broad, so you’ll have no shortage of options.
 On top of that, your agent can be either an individual or a professional service.
 But think carefully before choosing, because each option has its own pros and cons.
 Let’s take a closer look.

 Delaware is unique among many other states because it allows an LLC can act as its own registered agent as long as it has an in-state physical and mailing address.